LLNL/RAJA/docs/sphinx/user_guide/tutorial/launch_exec_pols.rst

 The ``RAJA::expt::tile`` methods are used to partition an iteration space into tiles to be used within a ``RAJA::expt::loop`` method.
-The ``{i,j,k}_block_sz`` in the ``RAJA::expt::tile`` argument specifies the tile size.
+The ``{i,j,k}_block_sz`` in the ``RAJA::expt::tile`` function specifies the tile size.
 In the case of GPU programming models we define the tile size to correspond to the number of threads in a given dimension.
 Execution tile and loop execution policies are chosen to have CUDA blocks and threads mapp directly to tiles and entries in a tile.